Chinatown

 SoMa refuses easy definition.
 The initials stand for South of Market, but the neighborhood sprawls across former industrial flats without clear boundaries or consistent character.
 Warehouses became tech offices became nightclubs became condos.
 The transformations continue.
 What to See & Do Museums anchor the cultural side.
 SFMOMA’s expansion created a destination that pulls visitors and … Read more

-Rainbow flags snap in the wind along Castro Street, and they have since the 1970s when this neighborhood became the beating heart of LGBTQ+ America.
-The symbol was born right here, and walking these blocks you feel the weight of that history alongside the present.
-What to See & Do The Castro Theatre anchors everything. … Read more
+Rainbow flags snap along Castro Street, and they have since the 1970s when this neighborhood became the beating heart of LGBTQ+ America.
+The rainbow symbol itself was born here in 1978.
+Harvey Milk ran his camera shop here.
+You feel all of that before you feel anything else about the place.

 The 1989 earthquake collapsed the Embarcadero Freeway and gave San Francisco back its waterfront.
 Now this promenade runs from Fisherman’s Wharf to the ballpark, one of the great urban walks in America.
 What to See & Do The Ferry Building anchors everything.
 That clock tower spent decades hidden behind concrete, and now it presides over … Read more